-In Level 1 four lessons use photographs to create a real-world context.
+The remaining lessons use photographs to create a real-world context.
 They show children of a similar age for learners to identify with: playing games (Play with me), working on projects in a school context (Show and Tell), and learning to behave responsibly in school and outside (Follow me).
 We also use photographs to present content from a range of different subject areas in a vibrant way (Explore with me).